Namaste BlockChain - by BlockSpirit

 Who invented Bitcoin?

 Amazingly, nobody knows who invented Bitcoin.
 We only know them by their screen name - Satoshi Nakamoto.
 Satoshi could be a single person, a group of programmers, or if you believe some of the weirder theories, a time-traveling alien or secret government team.Satoshi published a 9-page document in 2008, detailing how the Bitcoin system worked.
-Months later, in 2009, the software itself was released.
+Months later, in 2009, the software itself was released.- Web3 is decentralized: instead of large swathes of the internet controlled and owned by centralized entities, ownership gets distributed amongst its builders and users.

 What is Web3?